dawit-design/Home-Lab-Setup-for-Cybersecurity-and-IT-Support/README.md

 ## 2. Set Up Active Directory on Windows Server:
 ## - Install AD DS Role:
-   - I opened Server Manager on the Windows Server 2019 VM.
+   - I opened 'Server Manager', and added 'Active Directory Domain Services'.
-   - Clicked on "Add roles and features".
-   - Selected "Active Directory Domain Services" and proceeded with the installation.
+   - Clicked on "Add roles and features" and proceeded with the installation.
    - Example screenshot:
      ![AD Installation2](https://github.com/dawit-design/Home-Lab-Setup-for-Cybersecurity-and-IT-Support/assets/71353146/e0ca0d6b-d1a6-4c24-bd58-561140c63e0a)
 ## - Promote Server to Domain Controller:
-   - After installing AD DS, a notification appeared to promote the server to a domain controller.
+   - Set DNS to the server’s internal IP and joined the domain via System Properties.
    - I followed the wizard to create a new forest with the domain name highfive.com.
    - Completed the promotion process and restarted the server.
    - Example screenshot: